kongali1720/kongali-security/README.md

 * Security research
 * Detection engineering

-YARA rules and analysis workflows should be used only in authorized environments.
+YARA rules and analysis workflows should only be used in authorized environments.

 ---

 # 🤖 AI-SOC Assistant

-The AI-SOC layer is designed to assist security analysts rather than replace human decision-making.
+The AI-SOC layer is part of the project's long-term roadmap.

+The planned architecture follows a **Human-in-the-Loop** approach.

 ```text
 SECURITY EVENT